SlowBubble/video-spreadsheet/README.md

 - Build a spreadsheet editor which is a video director that instructs the browser how to play out the desired video.

-# m12

-# m12a (done)
-- For each command, add an number field id.
-If the id does not exist or is 0, then set it to the next smallest number that is not in use among all the commands.

-# m12b (done)
+# m12c
-- In the replayer, it may be simpler to use command id instead of idx to track the yt players, which can change as we move commands around.
-  - Keep using the cmdIdx for the action generation flow though.
+- track the startMs and endMs of each yt player using cmdId
+- refactor the loading of each yt player into a method
+  - console.log the cmdId of the yt player being reloaded and done reloading
+- instead of needsReplayManagerReinit loading every players, just see if the given cmdId has startMs and endMs outside of the loaded yt players, and if so load that.

 # wishlist
 - alwaysTether defaults to true as an Editor field.